 Why Do You Get A No Signal Message on FireStick?

 If you are about to settle down for a marathon run of your favorite TV show, a No Signal error appearing on your TV screen is understandably frustrating.
-If you’re wondering what could cause the issue, well, here’s a rundown of the potential culprits.
+If you’re wondering what could cause the issue, here’s a rundown of the potential culprits.

 HDMI Port or Cable Issues